-If you live in the U.S., you know the winter of 2015 was one for the record books.
+If you live in the United States, you might know the winter of 2014-2015 was one for the record books.
 In fact, more than 90 inches of snow fell in Boston in the winter of 2015!
 Have you ever wondered how likely of an occurrence this was?

 Dr. Diane Evans, Six Sigma Black Belt and professor of engineering management at Rose-Hulman Institute of Technology, and Thomas Foulkes, National Science Foundation Graduate Research Fellow in the electrical and computer engineering department at the University of Illinois at Urbana-Champaign, also wondered.
 They set out to explore the rarity of the 2015 Boston snowfall by examining University of Oklahoma meteorologist Sam Lillo’s estimate of the likelihood of this event occurring.
 Below I’ll outline some points from their article, A Statistical Analysis of Boston’s 2015 Record Snowfall.